kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 to the original or a new value.

 In the future, Kluctl will allow even more control about conflict resolution.
-For example, the CLI will allow to force-apply on field level or specify which field manager to always ignore or always force-apply.
+For example, the CLI will allow to control force-applying on field level.

 ## DevOps vs Controllers